-No, a Preliminary Statement is assessed based on information in Web CRD/IARD as of 11 p.m., ET, Nov.
-9, 2018.
-Any changes for newly approved and/or terminated registrations between the Preliminary Statement and Dec.
-27, 2018, will be reflected on your Final Statement.
+No, a Preliminary Statement is assessed based on information in CRD/IARD as of 11 p.m.
+ET the night before this statement is generated.
+Any fees for approved and terminated registrations after the Preliminary Statement is generated and before CRD/IARD shuts down for the year will be reflected on your Final Statement.
 The Preliminary Statement must be paid in full regardless of registration changes.

 No. Since the Preliminary Statement is based on the registration statuses of your firm, its registered representatives and branches as of Nov.
-9, 2018, any changes to those statuses prior to year-end have not yet been considered for renewals purposes.
-Therefore, the renewal process is not complete until reconciliation occurs through your firm's Final Statement, which will become available in E-Bill Jan.
-2, 2019.
-For firms that have an amount due, FINRA should receive your payment to your Renewal Account no later than Jan.
-21, 2019.
+13, 2020, any changes to those statuses prior to year-end have not yet been billed for renewals.
+Therefore, the renewal process is not complete until reconciliation occurs with your firm's Final Statement, which will be available in E-Bill Jan.
+2, 2021.
+For firms that have an amount due, FINRA must receive your payment to your Renewal Account no later than Jan.
+22, 2021.
 The Final Statement will list one of the following:

 - Zero balance due by your firm (no further action required by your firm)